dbojan/csvEdit_Esmeralda/README.md

 cause it will lose column titles, which were moved to top row.
 You can convert between xml and csv back and forth, if they were not previously converted from m3u.
 But not from some other format to m3u with sorting.
+You could, however, convert from some other format to m3u, and then sort m3u to new m3u file.

 If string between sort and _ can be converted to int, then it will be used as column number.
 Otherwise, it will be use as column name.
 Column names only make sense on m3u lists.